dosados/wunder-contest/README.md

 ### About my solution and results

-My best solution is a stacked ensemble: LSTM and GRU base models with an MLP meta-model.
+My best solution is a stacked ensemble: LSTM with conv1d layer and GRU base models with an MLP meta-model.

 It achieved a metric value of `0.289`, which is in the top 18% of the leaderboard.